 Wipe everything you’ll touch!

-Take some antibacterial wipes and give your area a thorough once-over (and take a rubbish bag/plastic bag to dispose of your cloths.
+Take a little packet of antibacterial wipes and give your area a thorough once-over (and take a rubbish bag/plastic bag to dispose of your cloths.
 Do NOT give it to the air crew to dispose of.
 If it really does have contagious germs on it, you’ll have defeated the whole purpose of the wipes!)

 Hand sanitiser is useful for all travel after you’ve been touching trolly handles, door handles, car doors…